Deploying to Android

 You can use Qt Creator to generate a keystore and a self-signed certificate.
 The generated certificate has the structure of an X.509 v3 digital certificate.
 It has information about the version, serial number, and validity period of the certificate, the ID of the algorithm that is used to encrypt the data, the organization that issued the certificate, and the subject (owner) of the certificate.
 In case of a self-signed certificate, the issuer and owner of the certificate are the same.
 In addition, the certificate has information about the algorithm that is used to sign the certificate, as well as the signature of the certificate.

 When you sign an Android application, you must select a keystore that has certificates and a certificate alias from the keystore.
-The public key (certificate) for the alias is embedded into the APK during signing.
+The signing process embeds the public key (certificate) for the alias into the APK.

 To create a keystore and a self-signed certificate: